hbctraining/variant_analysis/lessons/09_variant_annotation.md

 <hr />
 </details>

+We will be implementing these dbSNP annotations by using `SnpSift`, which is part of the `SnpEff` package.

 Let's go ahead and add the `SnpSift` line that we are going to use to annotate our VCF file:

 ```